301+ Free IA Real Estate Practice Questions

 CE Renewal Requirement

 Iowa requires 96 hours of pre-license education before taking the salesperson exam.
-The PSI exam has 120 questions (80 national + 40 state) with 70% required on both portions.
-The Iowa Professional Licensing Bureau (IPLB) oversees real estate licensing, having replaced the former Iowa Real Estate Commission for administrative purposes.
+The PSI exam has 120 scored questions (80 national + 40 state) with 70% required on both portions (56/80 national and 28/40 state).
+The Iowa Real Estate Commission (IREC), which operates inside the Professional Licensing Bureau of the Department of Inspections, Appeals, and Licensing (DIAL), licenses and disciplines real estate professionals under Iowa Code Chapter 543B.
 Iowa mandates written agency disclosure at the first substantive contact, requires trust account deposits within 5 banking days, and has specific rules for agricultural land transactions and drainage districts.

 About the IA Real Estate Exam

-The Iowa real estate salesperson exam covers national real estate fundamentals plus Iowa-specific topics including IPLB licensing regulations, agency disclosure requirements, trust account management, Iowa Real Estate Commission rules, seller disclosure obligations, and Iowa-specific property law including drainage districts and agricultural land considerations.
+The Iowa real estate salesperson exam covers national real estate fundamentals plus Iowa-specific topics including Iowa Real Estate Commission (IREC) licensing regulations, agency disclosure requirements, trust account management, IREC rules, seller disclosure obligations, and Iowa-specific property law including drainage districts and agricultural land considerations.

 Questions